-If it is required to encode leading, clearing and transit lines and recommended tracks, it must be done using the features Navigation Line and Recommended Track (see clauses X.X and X.X), and related point navigational aids features (see section XX).
+If it is required to encode leading, clearing and transit lines and recommended tracks, it must be done using the features Navigation Line and Recommended Track (see clauses 15.4 and 15.5), and related point navigational aids features (see Sections 18-21).
 This applies for visual and radio navigational aids.

-To encode a range system, the features Navigation Line, Recommended Route Centreline, Recommended Track and the navigational aids features should be associated with the feature Range System using the association Range System Aggregation (see clause X.X).
+To encode a range system, the features Navigation Line, Recommended Route Centreline, Recommended Track and the navigational aids features should be associated with the feature Range System using the association Range System Aggregation (see clause 25.12).

-- The name of the range system may be populated using the complex attribute feature name. - All features comprising a range system must have the same value populated for the attribute scale minimum (see clause X.X). - Multiple Range System aggregations may be further aggregated hierarchically to define a higher level range system.
+- The name of the range system may be populated using the complex attribute feature name. - All features comprising a range system must have the same value populated for the attribute minimum (see clause 2.5.9). - Multiple Range System features may be further aggregated hierarchically to define a higher level range system.